Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Methodology

 \subsubsection{Sparsely activated expert group with heterogeneous formulation}

-A distinct advantage of the PMoE framework is its support for heterogeneous expert formulations.
+A distinct advantage of the PMoE framework is its explicit exploitation of heterogeneous expert formulations.
 Unlike data-driven models that typically enforce a single-form closure correction, e.g., a neural network predicting Reynolds stress anisotropy \citep{ling2016TBNN}, the PMoE allows each expert $E_k$ to adopt the mathematical structure best suited for its specific flow regime.
 This flexibility ensures that simple flows can be modelled by interpretable algebraic corrections, while complex non-equilibrium flows can leverage high-capacity neural networks.
+We remark that although conventional MoE architectures can in principle accommodate different expert structures, standard implementations almost universally employ homogeneous experts due to the requirement of joint end-to-end training.
+In the PMoE framework, each expert is trained independently, removing this constraint and enabling fundamentally different closure strategies.

 In the present implementation, we utilize the Spalart--Allmaras (SA) model \citep{spalart1992SA} as the baseline model.
 The standard transport equation for the modified eddy viscosity $\tilde{\nu}$ is given by